OAAX-standard/examples/c-example/README.md

 - The path to the optimized model.
 - The path to the input image.

-For the sake of example, we've included a sample runtime library, runtime and image in the `artifacts/` directory.
+For the sake of example, we've included a sample model, runtime and image in the `artifacts/` directory.
 You can replace it with your own files according to the guidelines [below](#adapting-the-example-to-your-own-runtime---model---image-combination).